 At the Point of the Spear has a two-decade track record of success in strengthening leader effectiveness and advancing clients’ organizational change goals.
 Since 2001, more than 25,000 response leaders have graduated from versions of this program throughout the United States as well as in Canada, Australia, New Zealand and Saudi Arabia.

 Those who have a current or forthcoming assignment as a unit supervisor.

 Although the program has no specific prerequisite programs, the following is beneficial:

-MCS is the sole provider of At the Point of the Spear (CA-002-PREV), which is listed in FEMA’s state-sponsored catalog of training.
+MCS is the sole provider of At the Point of the Spear (CA-002-PREV), which is listed in FEMA’s State and Federal Sponsored Course Catalog as CA-002-PREV.
 The Department of Homeland Security has approved this MCS program for use with SHSP and UASI grant funds.

-In addition, MCS programs fully meet all requirements set by the National Wildfire Coordinating Group (NWCG).
+In addition, MCS programs fully meet all requirements set by the National Wildfire Coordinating Group (NWCG) for the L-380 certification standard.
 MCS is the largest provider of L-380: Fireline Leadership, and we have the most extensive qualification requirements for instructors in comparison to other vendors.